AMJerez/food_ratings_regression/README.md

 |   2011 |          4.68762 |                3.93305 |
 |   2012 |          4.6829  |                1.66085 |

 **Interpretation:** This grouped table shows the average rating and average cooking time by year.
 It helps understand how these attributes have changed over time.
+It goes from 2008 all the way to 2018, this just includes the head.

 ## Assessment of Missingness